Blog Layout

 Lighting is both functional and decorative, it can help set the mood of the event and show off every detail you worked so hard to put in place.
 That’s why we think it should be top of your wedding décor checklist.

-Easier said than done though, when you don’t know where to start, or know the difference between Parcans and Blinders.
+Easier said than done though, when you don’t know where to start, or you don't know the difference between Parcans and Blinders.
 But fear not, we’re here to help you.
 Everything from keywords to inspiration and ideas, this post has got you covered.

-Different types of Lights:
+Different Types of Lights

-Uplighters - One of the most popular types of lighting for a wedding, used effectively around the walls of your venue to create colour and atmosphere.
+One of the most popular types of lighting for a wedding, used effectively around the walls of your venue to create colour and atmosphere.

-Parcans – A basic form of lighting that creates a beam of white or coloured light.
+A basic form of lighting that creates a beam of white or coloured light.
 These are normally found lighting a stage, but can be just as effective lighting a room or the exterior of a building.

-Flood lights – A basic form of light that is normally uncontrolled and spreads white light across a large area.
+A basic form of light that is normally uncontrolled and spreads white light across a large area.
 By adding coloured filters to them we can change their effect, lighting trees, buildings and features at the venue.

-Pea Lights - These are a cross between festoon's and Christmas fairy lights.
+These are a cross between festoon's and Christmas fairy lights.
 They are log strings of very small bulbs space close together.
 These can be wrapped around trees and bushes, or to backlight drapes and stage sets.
 A simple yet effective way of adding atmosphere with light.

-Festoon Lighting - Festoon's are a long string of bulbs hanging from a wire which are generally found lighting the outside of a venue.
+Festoon's are a long string of bulbs hanging from a wire which are generally found lighting the outside of a venue.
 These create a festival atmosphere and are a cost effecive way of lighting large outdoor spaces.

-Moving Head Lights – These effects lights area normally found around the stage or DJ at weddings.
+These effects lights area normally found around the stage or DJ at weddings.
 They can create numerous different colours, project shapes and patterns, and of course move the beams of light around the room.

-Blinders – These are the bright lights you find on a stage, pointing back towards the audience, creating a blinding effect.
+These are the bright lights you find on a stage, pointing back towards the audience, creating a blinding effect.

-What to think about when considering your lighting choices
+What to think about when considering your lighting choices?

 When we are contacted by a couple who want to hire our services for their wedding, we ask some questions to get a feel for what their wedding will be like.
 This important information can help us guide them on their choices and make sure that what we provide is suitable for their special day.